Day 1 Arrive Ho Chi Minh City

 At Dak Seang, a former US Special forces base, stop to make a walk through rubber plantations.
 See the Rong House here of the Che minority and admire the beautiful landscape of thickly forested mountains in every direction.
 Stop for lunch in Kham Duc before continuing on.
 Observe the changing landscape, as more rice fields and Vietnamese villages begin to come into sight.
 Take stops as you like for photos and to chat with the locals working in the fields.
 Arrive to Hoi An early evening where you settle into your new hotel.

 Hoi An is a charming smaller town consisting of hundreds of historic houses, pagodas and other structures.
 Its ancient town is one of the best preserved examples of a South-East Asian trading port dating back to even the 15th century.
 The buildings and streets here reflect indigenous and foreign influences which reveal its unique and multi-cultural heritage.

-Today visit some of the main sites including the Japanese Covered bridges, the Pottery museum, and the 200 year old Tan Ky House.
-The Chua Ong Pagoda and the vibrant local market are also stops along the way on this walking tour.
+Today you may visit some of the main sites such as the Japanese Covered bridges, the Pottery museum, the 200 year old Tan Ky House, Chua Ong Pagoda, or the vibrant local market.

-This evening take time to relax and discover the town more on your own.
+This afternoon, take time to relax or discover the town more on your own.

 Day 9 Tra Que Farm & Traditional Fishing